-Crystal meth is colorless, odorless, and bitter-tasting crystalline drug.
-The crystal form, and rock-like appearance is the reason why it is called mkpuru mmiri, meaning “rock of the water” in the Igbo language.
+Crystal meth is colorless, odorless, and a bitter-tasting crystalline drug.
+The crystal form and rock-like appearance is the reason why it is called mkpuru mmiri, meaning “rock of the water” in the Igbo language.

 Crystal methamphetamine is a form of d-amphetamine.
 Methamphetamine was originally made to act as nasal decongestant, and bronchial inhaler.